rndmorris/Salis-Arcana/docs/mod-integrations.md

 ## Option: `tc4tweakScrollPages`

-Whether or not scrolling should scroll to next page or loop, in the event that there are too many tabs.
+Whether or not scrolling should scroll to next page of tabs or loop back to the first tab, in the event that there are too many tabs.

 # Underground Biomes Construct